Talk to a lawyer @499

 • Section 66E: It is a crime if they willfully and knowingly take a picture of someone else's private area and publish it online or transmit it in a way that violates that person's right to privacy.

-• Sections 67 and 67 A: Anybody who plans to disseminate or send electronically any lascivious material that could corrupt or deprave the minds of those who are likely to hear, see, or read it faces a punishment.
+• Sections 67 and 67 A: Anybody who plans to disseminate or send electronically any lascivious material that could corrupt or deprave the minds of those who are likely to hear, see, or read it faces punishment.

 What Can Victims Of Voyeurism Do?